cmuramoto/es-ops-ts/README.md

 Update by Query is a powerfull alternative to Bulk Update since it does not require the the whole dataset to be transfered to the backend, we let Elastic do the heavy lifting.
 The downside is that one must know how to write statements in some scripting language understood by ES.

-Perhaps one of the most useful use cases of Update by Query is deleting fields from a matching set of documents, which can be written as:
+Perhaps one of the most important use cases of Update by Query is deleting fields from a matching set of documents, which can be written as:

 ```typescript
 let query = ...;//RootQuery